-With so many models based on different schemes (such as injecting features, following WL hierarchy, maintaining equivariance, and extracting subgraphs), it is greatly desired to have a unified framework that can theoretically compare the expressive power among various variants is highly desirable.
-In this regard, several attempts have been made under the $k$-WL architecture. \citet{maron2018invariant} propose the $k$-order invariant/equivariant graph networks which unify linear layers keeping permutation invariance/equivariance. \citet{frasca2022understanding} unifies recent subgraph GNNs and proves their expressiveness upper bound is 3-WL, while \citet{zhang2023complete} builds a complete expressiveness hierarchy of subgraph GNNs by giving counterexamples between each pair.
-However, it is still unknown how large the gaps are.
-Moreover, there exist methods hardly categorized by the $k$-WL hierarchy.
-For example, \citet{papp2022theoretical} proposes four extensions of GNNs, each of which cannot strictly compare with the other. \citet{feng2022how} propose a GNN that is partly stronger than 3-WL, yet at the same time cannot distinguish many 3-WL-distinguishable graphs. \citet{huang2022boosting} propose to evaluate expressiveness through counting certain important substructures (such as 6-cycles). \citet{zhangrethinking} introduces biconnectivity as a measurement. \citet{zhang2024weisfeilerlehman} employs homomorphism to provide a more intricate framework.
+Given the multitude of models employing different approaches, such as feature injection, equivariance maintenance, and subgraph extraction, a unified framework that can theoretically compare the expressive power among various variants is highly desirable.
+In this regard, several attempts have been made under the $k$-WL architecture. \citet{maron2018invariant} propose the concept of $k$-order invariant/equivariant graph networks, which unify linear layers while preserving permutation invariance/equivariance.
+Additionally, \citet{frasca2022understanding} unify recent subgraph GNNs and establish that their expressiveness upper bound is 3-WL. \citet{zhang2023complete} further construct a comprehensive expressiveness hierarchy for subgraph GNNs.
+Nonetheless, the magnitude of the gaps remains unknown.
+Furthermore, there exist methods that are difficult to categorize within the $k$-WL hierarchy.
+For instance, \citet{papp2022theoretical} propose four extensions of GNNs, each of which cannot strictly compare with the other.
+Similarly, \citet{feng2022how} propose a GNN that is partially stronger than 3-WL yet fails to distinguish many 3-WL-distinguishable graphs.
+In a different approach, \citet{huang2022boosting} propose evaluating expressiveness by enumerating specific significant substructures, such as 6-cycles. \citet{zhangrethinking} introduces biconnectivity as a measurement. \citet{zhang2024weisfeilerlehman} employs homomorphism to provide a more intricate framework.